 Dr John Sharry is co-founder and CEO of the Parents Plus charity and co-developer of the seven Parents Plus and Working Things Out programmes.
 He has 25 years experience as a mental health professional and was formerly Principal Social Worker at the Mater CAMHS.
-He is an adjunct senior lecturer at the school of psychology in University College Dublin and has written 14 books, 10 intervention programmes and over 70 research papers and chapter.
+He is an adjunct professor at the school of psychology in University College Dublin and has written 14 books, 10 intervention programmes and over 70 research papers and chapter.
 He has a special interest in solution-focused and strengths-based practice and has written several books in this area.
 For more details see www.solutiontalk.ie.